 The Seven Year Slip by Ashley Poston

 I thought the premise of this book was such an intriguing concept.
-With the two main characters meeting seven years apart, I honestly couldn’t imagine how their story could possibly end happily—but that uncertainty made me even more eager to keep reading and see how it would all unfold.
+With the two main characters meeting seven years apart, I honestly couldn’t imagine how their story could ever find a happy ending—but that uncertainty made me even more eager to keep turning the pages to see how it would all unfold.
+This is the perfect read when you’re in the mood for a mix of romance, heartbreak, and a touch of time travel magic.

 Clementine, a book publisher still reeling from the loss of her beloved aunt, moves into her aunt’s old apartment—only to discover the magic her aunt once spoke of is real.
 The apartment has a peculiar quirk: it can slip seven years into the past.
 One evening, Clementine meets Iwan, a charming young man with dreams of becoming a chef and opening his own restaurant.
 What follows is a tender and time-bending love story that begins in the past and slowly weaves its way into the present.